Sourcing Operations Portfolio

 Kenyon Woodley

-I'm a senior at Western Washington University studying manufacturing and supply chain management, with experience across sourcing, operations, and manufacturing workflows.
+I build sourcing and operations tools that solve workflow problems in manufacturing environments.
+I'm a senior at WWU studying manufacturing and supply chain management, with experience across sourcing, operations, and manufacturing workflows.
 I built this portfolio to show how I approach ambiguous operational problems: I break them down, structure the decision logic, and turn them into usable systems.

-Most of these projects are grounded in workflow opportunities I observed firsthand during internships and applied work, especially in sourcing and manufacturing environments, but the broader point is bigger than procurement alone.
-This portfolio is about how I think and build: identifying operational bottlenecks, defining the logic behind better decisions, and creating systems that are practical enough to be used.
+Most of these projects are grounded in workflow opportunities I observed firsthand during internships and applied work, especially in sourcing and manufacturing environments.
+The broader point is bigger than procurement alone.
+This portfolio is about how I think and build: identifying operational bottlenecks, defining the logic behind better decisions, and creating systems that are practical enough to actually be used.

 Sourcing Operations Portfolio 3 of 5 Complete